 Get More From Weights Than Aerobics

-The number one reason that people exercise is to lose weight, and aerobic activity is crucial for that… Right?
+The number one reason people exercise is to lose weight, and aerobic activity is crucial for that… right?

-Sure, you’ll lose weight, but at what expense?
-If you do an excessive amount of aerobic work, rest assured that you’ll catabolize muscle tissue, and the less muscle you have, the lower your metabolic rate will be, not to mention the lower your strength will be as well.
+Sure, you may lose weight—but at what cost?
+If you do an excessive amount of aerobic work, rest assured you’ll catabolize muscle tissue.
+And the less muscle you have, the lower your metabolic rate—not to mention a loss in strength.

-Of course, a frequent amount of slow, steady-state aerobic work will also decrease body fat, but after a period of time, the opposite effect may occur.
-That’s right, your body may actually store fat as a result of all that aerobic activity.
+Yes, frequent slow, steady-state aerobic work can reduce body fat, but over time, the opposite effect may occur.
+That’s right—your body may actually store more fat as a result of all that cardio.
+Read more here.

-The aerobic movement was founded by Dr. Kenneth Cooper almost half a century ago, and it’s still going strong today.
-We’re told that aerobics are imperative for cardiac health.
-Well, tell that to Jim Fixx, Brian Maxwell, and Ed Burke.
-These endurance athletes had extremely high VO2 max levels (which is a measure of aerobic fitness), yet all three died from heart attacks.
+The aerobic movement was founded by Dr. Kenneth Cooper nearly half a century ago, and it’s still going strong.
+We’re told aerobic activity is essential for heart health.
+But tell that to Jim Fixx, Brian Maxwell, and Ed Burke—elite endurance athletes with sky-high VO2 max levels—all of whom died from heart attacks.

 Believe it or not, weight training has a profound effect on the cardiovascular system.
-In fact, weight training may be a safer and more effective approach than aerobics for cardiac rehab patients (see pages 178-179 of The Elite Trainer).
+In fact, it may be a safer and more effective option than aerobics for cardiac rehab patients.
+(See pages 178–179 of The Elite Trainer.)

 Spend Your Training Time Wisely

 Yoga and stretching improve flexibility.
-Aerobics improve cardiovascular endurance.
-Pilates improves core strength.
-Well, weight training will do all of the above and much more.
-That’s the activity you should encourage your clients to perform on a regular basis regardless of their age or gender.
+Aerobics enhance cardiovascular endurance.
+Pilates strengthens the core.
+But weight training?
+It does all of the above—and more.
+It’s the form of exercise everyone should be doing, regardless of age or gender.

-Quite frankly, I believe that weight training is even more important for females than it is for males.
-The famous Framingham Heart Study found that by the age of 65, the average woman could not lift a ten-pound weight.
-Unfortunately, the notion that women are not supposed to lift weights still seems to exist!
+In fact, I’d argue that weight training is even more important for females.
+The Framingham Heart Study found that by age 65, the average woman couldn’t lift a 10-pound weight.
+Unfortunately, the myth that women shouldn’t lift weights still lingers.
+Here’s what I think.

-Bottom Line: Many forms of exercise can help you reach your destination, but weight training will get you there with time to spare.
+Many forms of exercise can help you reach your destination, but weight training will get you there—with time to spare.

 follow